json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 }
 ```

-Other defects manifest themselves as ignored keywords.
+Other defects often manifest themselves as ignored keywords.
 Consider the following schema extract (line 614 of
 [.NET Template](https://json.schemastore.org/template.json)), where `uniqueItems`
-applies to a string, thus is ignored, and should have been attached to the upper
+applies to a string, thus is always ignored, and should have been attached to
-level:
+the upper level:

 ```json
 {